Sigmoid function: Applications

-Many natural processes, such as those of complex system learning curves, exhibit a progression from small beginnings that accelerates and approaches a climax over time.
+Many natural processes, such as those of complex systems learning curves, exhibit a progression from small beginnings that accelerates and approaches a climax over time.
 When a specific mathematical model is lacking, a sigmoid function is often used.

 The van Genuchten–Gupta model is based on an inverted S-curve and applied to the response of crop yield to soil salinity.

 Examples of the application of the logistic S-curve to the response of crop yield (wheat) to both the soil salinity and depth to water table in the soil are shown in modeling crop response in agriculture.

-In artificial neural networks, sometimes non-smooth functions are used instead for efficiency; these are known as hard sigmoids.
+In artificial neural networks, non-smooth functions are sometimes used for efficiency; these are known as hard sigmoids.

 In audio signal processing, sigmoid functions are used as waveshaper transfer functions to emulate the sound of analog circuitry clipping.

+In Digital signal processing in general, sigmoid functions, due to their higher order of continuity, have much faster asymptotic rolloff in the frequency domain than a Heavyside step function, and therefore are useful to smooth discontinuities before sampling to reduce aliasing.
+This is, for example, used to generate square waves in many kinds of Digital synthesizer.

 In biochemistry and pharmacology, the Hill and Hill–Langmuir equations are sigmoid functions.

+In driving, changing lanes is accomplished smoothly by following a sigmoid trajectory.

-In computer graphics and real-time rendering, some of the sigmoid functions are used to blend colors or geometry between two values, smoothly and without visible seams or discontinuities.
+In computer graphics and real-time rendering, sigmoid functions are used to blend colors or geometry between two values, producing smooth transitions without visible seams or discontinuities.

 Titration curves between strong acids and strong bases have a sigmoid shape due to the logarithmic nature of the pH scale.

 The logistic function can be calculated efficiently by utilizing type III Unums.

-An hierarchy of sigmoid growth models with increasing complexity (number of parameters) was built with the primary goal to re-analyze kinetic data, the so called N-t curves, from heterogeneous nucleation experiments, in electrochemistry.
-The hierarchy includes at present three models, with 1, 2 and 3 parameters, if not counting the maximal number of nuclei N_{max}, respectively—a tanh^{2} based model called α_{21} originally devised to describe diffusion-limited crystal growth (not aggregation!) in 2D, the Johnson–Mehl–Avrami–Kolmogorov (JMAK) model, and the Richards model.
-It was shown that for the concrete purpose even the simplest model works and thus it was implied that the experiments revisited are an example of two-step nucleation with the first step being the growth of the metastable phase in which the nuclei of the stable phase form.
+A hierarchy of sigmoid growth models with increasing complexity (number of parameters) was built with the primary goal to re-analyze kinetic data, the so-called N-t curves, from heterogeneous nucleation experiments, in electrochemistry.
+The hierarchy includes at present three models, with 1, 2, and 3 parameters, if not counting the maximal number of nuclei N_{max}, respectively—a tanh^{2} based model called α_{21} originally devised to describe diffusion-limited crystal growth (not aggregation!) in 2D, the Johnson–Mehl–Avrami–Kolmogorov (JMAK) model, and the Richards model.
+It was shown that for the concrete purpose, even the simplest model works, and thus it was implied that the experiments revisited are an example of two-step nucleation with the first step being the growth of the metastable phase in which the nuclei of the stable phase form.